 About the Event

-Marvel under the soaring curvature of Charles Haertling’s hyperbolic parabaloid-topped house of worship, Saint Stephen’s Lutheran Church in Northglenn.
-Denver Modernism Week and Northglenn Historic Preservation Foundation are collaborating to celebrate the architecture and history of this expressive mid-century icon, and to recognize its recent listing on the National Register of Historic Places. https://denvermodernismweek.com/events/iconic-architecture-saint-stephens-lutheran-church-haertling-film-screening/
+Everyone marveled under the soaring curvature of Charles Haertling’s hyperbolic parabaloid-topped house of worship, Saint Stephen’s Lutheran Church in Northglenn.
+Denver Modernism Week and Northglenn Historic Preservation Foundation collaborated to celebrate the architecture and history of this expressive mid-century icon, and to recognize its recent listing on the National Register of Historic Places. https://denvermodernismweek.com/events/iconic-architecture-saint-stephens-lutheran-church-haertling-film-screening/

 Thank you, God, for allowing us to be apart of the Northglenn community all these years!
-Mark your calendars, and join us Sat Aug 24th from 3pm - 5pm for the Historic Site Designation Celebration for our original church building took pleace on Sat Aug 24, 2019, from 3pm - 5pm.
+The Historic Site Designation Celebration for our original church building took pleace on Sat Aug 24, 2019, from 3pm - 5pm.

 Newly added to the National Register of Historic Places, St. Stephen’s Lutheran Church in Northglenn! 🙌 ⛪